slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
-“The world is divided between victims and predators, and you have to defend yourself against both.” -- Florenz Baron
+- the enemy is fear.
+We think it is hate, but it is fear. -- Ghandi “The world is divided between victims and predators, and you have to defend yourself against both.” -- Florenz Baron
 - the worst thing about betrayal is that it never comes from your enemies. - the godfather
 - when working surround yourself with people more sucessful than you. when playing surround yourself with people happier than you. -- naval